opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 has_math: true
 ---

-# Search with k-NN filters
+# Search for k-NN with filters
 Introduced 2.4
 {: .label .label-purple }

+You can create custom filters using Query DSL to search for k-nearest neighbors to a query point across an index of vectors.
+You define the filter criteria within the `knn_vector` data type description in your query using Query DSL.

+## How does a k-NN filter work?

-OpenSearch supports filtering k-NN searches provided by the Lucene engine version 9.1.
-Lucene provides a search process for filtered documents that uses a Hierarchical Navigable Small World (HSNW) algorithm to represent a multi-layered graph to filter searches.
+The OpenSearch k-NN plugin uses the Lucene engine version 9.1 that provides a search process for filtered documents that uses a Hierarchical Navigable Small World (HSNW) algorithm to represent a multi-layered graph to filter searches.
 After a filter is applied to a set of documents to be searched, the algorithm decides whether to perform pre-filtering for an exact kNN search or modified post-filtering for approximate search.
 The approximate search with filtering guarantees the top number of closest vectors in result.

 Lucene also provides the capability to operate its `KnnVectorQuery` over a subset of documents.
 To learn more about Lucene’s new capability, see the [Apache Lucene Documentation](https://issues.apache.org/jira/browse/LUCENE-10382).

+### Filtered search performance

+The Lucene engine and HSNW algorithm allow you to to apply k-NN searches more efficiently both in terms of relevancy of search results and performance.
+Consider that if you do an exact search on a large data set, the results are slow, and post-filtering does not guarantee the required number of results you specify for the `k` value.
+With this new capability, you can create an approximate k-NN search and apply filters, with the amount of results you need.

 ### Requirement: Lucene engine with HNSW method